 - Using an oven: Preheat oven to lowest temperature, which is usually around 150oF depending on the oven.
 Lay garlic slices in a single layer a on cookie sheet.
 Bake until garlic is completely dry, about 2 hours.

-- Once garlic slices have cooled, powder the garlic slices using a Bullet-style blender, coffee grinder, food processor or mortar and pestle.
+- Grind the garlic slices using a Bullet-style blender, coffee grinder, food processor or mortar and pestle.
 Make the garlic has completely cooled before grinding.